shipyard/react-flask-starter/NOTES.md

 - It's a bit odd that the `/api/v1/files/` endpoint needs to be called to create the S3 bucket.
 It's an odd side effect that I luckily sussed out pretty quick, but it would be good to note this or, better yet, create the bucket as part of the Python server initialization.
 - The existing `/api/v1/files/uploads` does not use the specified filename of the uploaded file and instead creates a generic time based name.
-  - This contradicts the directions in the provided spec.
+  - This seems to contradict the directions in the provided spec.
+While you could take the direction in the spec to refer to only the artifacts saved with the GitHub action, it's not clear.
   - It also means that multiple files uploaded within the same second will overwrite each other.
   - See [suggested fix](#files-upload-fix).